📣

 Restore

-TiDB Cloud Serverless clusters offer restore functionality to help recover data in case of accidental loss or corruption.
+TiDB Cloud clusters offer restore functionality to help recover data in case of accidental loss or corruption.

 Restore mode